 “A” Licensure is the process through which an individual qualifies to be licensed by the State of North Carolina to teach in primary and secondary schools.
 All public schools and many private schools in North Carolina require their professional educators to hold this license.

 If your career goal is to work as a professional educator in the public schools, you should complete an education program leading to “A” Licensure.
-If you plan to work outside North Carolina, check with the education department of that state to determine if your North Carolina license will be accepted.

 Students who already have baccalaureate degrees but who are seeking licensure only should apply for admission to The Teachers Academy, School of Education, 318 Curry.
 These licensure candidates must meet the same course requirements as students in the BA – High School Teaching program.
 Transcripts will be evaluated at the time of application to determine which of these requirements were fulfilled as part of the applicant’s baccalaureate program and which remain to be satisfied.
 For further information consult the Collaborative for Educator Preparation website.